rethinkdb/rethinkdb-rs/4-rethinkdb-in-practice/examples/node-todo/index.md

 - `closeConnection`: Close the connection to the database

-This is how the sequence of middlewares is defined.
+This is how the sequence of middleware is defined.

 ```js
 app.use(express.static(__dirname + '/public')); // Serve static content